Health and Development Economics Undergraduate Certificate

 - Students must complete a minimum of 12 upper division (3000-level and above) ECON credit hours.

-- Students must earn a minimum grade of C- (1.7) in all certificate courses taken at CU Denver and must achieve a minimum cumulative major GPA of 2.0.
+- Students must earn a minimum grade of C- (1.7) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 2.0.
 All graded attempts in required courses are calculated in the certificate GPA.
-Courses taken on a pass/fail basis will not count toward the certificate.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

 - Students must complete all certificate credit hours with CU Denver faculty.

 Certificate Restrictions, Allowances and Recommendations

 - Students are expected to meet all course prerequisites or have the program director's approval.

 - CU Denver undergraduate students may complete the certificate concurrently with their major and/or minor degree program, counting the credits towards both the certificate and their B.A. or B.S. major/minor degrees.
 However, courses that have already been counted towards any degree already awarded may not be counted towards the certificate retroactively.

 - Undergraduate students are encouraged to use the certificate program as a bridge to a graduate degree.
 Qualified students in their senior year may substitute the graduate level ECON 5030 Data Analysis with SAS for ECON 4030 Data Analysis with SAS, ECON 7661 Health Economics I for ECON 4660 Health Economics., and/or ECON 7662 Health Economics II for ECON 4770 Development Economics.
 Undergraduate students, non-degree seeking students, and graduate students outside the economics department must meet the prerequisite requirements or have the graduate advisor's approval prior to taking any graduate level econ course.